CTHOMAS-DEVELOPMENT/Star-wars/README.md

 	Go to the root directory after cloning from the master repository and type 'npm install'.
 (Ensure a reasonable version of Node is installed universally)

 Work flow:
+	(1)Open a command window.
 Go to the root directory after cloning from the master repository and type 'grunt'.
 (Ensure a reasonable version of Grunt is installed universally)
+	(2)Open a 2nd command window.
+Go to the root directory and type "npm run build".
+	(3)Change any file in the src directory and code in ES6.
+	(4)When your ready type "npm run build" again in the 2nd command window (5)As long as grunt is watching (As specified from (1)), the ES5 files are pushed into the javascript folder and this causes the grunt tasks to run
+	(6)Make changes to the scss file to change the css file.

 Run tests:
 	Go to the root directory after cloning from the master repository and type 'karma start'.